FAQs for Prospective Graduate Students

 Q. Can I visit the campus before applying?

 A. Absolutely!
-Contact the Chair of the Graduate Admissions Committee to set up an appointment.
+Contact the Chair of Admissions for the Physics or Atmospheric Physics graduate program to set up an appointment.
 You can meet professors, current students, tour some labs and visit a lecture.

 Q. Does the Department of Physics offer a MS program?